COVID-19 regulations, house rules and cancellation policy

 accept payments by credit card (no cash possible).

 arrival.
-The extra fee of 10% that existed for the exchange of USD was abolished in mid 2020.
+The extra fee of 10% that existed for the exchange of USD in former times was abolished in mid 2020.
 Here you can find the current exchange rates to the CUP: www.cadeca.cu/en

 - Credit cards only work if they are not issued by or using an American bank as an intermediary.
-VISA cards work with the ATM machines, while Mastercard can mainly be
+VISA cards work for getting money directly with the ATM machines, while Mastercard can mainly be

-used inside the banks or the CADECA (although in some selected banks of Havana, Mastercard can now also be used with the ATM machines).
+used inside the banks (although in some selected banks of Havana, Mastercard can now also be used with the ATM machines).

 - There are also some shops where you could pay by international credit card.
-However, the queues in front of these shops (usually referred to 'tiendas en MLC' in Spanish) are usually really long, although the product range is very limited too.
+However, the queues in front of these shops (usually referred to 'tiendas en MLC' in Spanish) are usually

+long, although the product range is also very limited.
 We suggest you ask the manager of the casa for recommendations if you want to buy food or sanitary products.
 As tourists will probably

-not make much use of these shops, we suggest taking most of your money to Cuba in cash and in USD.
+not make much use of these shops, we propose taking most of your money to Cuba in cash and in Euros (or USD).